guimauveb/cmake-find-curlpp/README.md

 # CMake cURLpp find_package script

-**A CMake script using LibFindMacros.cmake to look for the cURLpp library on an environment**
+**A CMake script using LibFindMacros.cmake to look for the cURLpp library in an environment**

 ### Usage